mukhtar-github/next-js/next.md

 You can *use state* to store and increment the number of times a user has clicked the *like button*.
 In fact, this is what the React hook to manage state is called: 'useState()'.

 'useState()' returns an array, and you can access and use those array values inside your component using *array destructuring*.
 The first item in the array is the *state* value, which you can name anything.
 It’s recommended to name it something descriptive.
 The second item in the array is a *function to update the value*.

 You can name the update function anything, but it's common to prefix it with *set* followed by the name of the state variable you’re updating.
 You can also take the opportunity to add the initial value of your 'likes' state: zero.
+Then, you can check the initial state is working by using the state variable inside your component.

+Finally, you can call your *state updater function, setLikes*, inside the 'handleClick()' function you previously defined:

 ```javascript
 function Header({ title }) {